bcvance/micromort-microservice/README.md

 5. Once the venv is activated, download the project's dependencies with ```pip install -r "requirements.txt"```.
 Depending on your system, you may see the error ```No matching distribution found for Django===4.1.4```; in this case, change the Django version in requirements.txt to the most recent available version shown by the error.
 6. Run initial migrations for the database with ```python manage.py migrate``` in the terminal
 7. Start up the dev server with ```python manage.py runserver```
-8. If you would like to run the test cases, in your terminal enter ```./manage.py test``` from the parent directory (micromort-microservice)
+8. If you would like to run the test cases, navigate to the parent directory, and in your terminal enter ```./manage.py test``` from the parent directory (micromort-microservice)
 9. If you would like to test the API on your own, any API platform (such as Postman) will work.
 Be sure that the ```Content-Type``` header is set to ```application/json``` or else you may receive errors.
 By default, the Django Framework, with which this project was built, will start the server at ```http://127.0.0.1:8000/```, so POST requests for this endpoint can be made to ```http://127.0.0.1:8000/api/```